coda/packs-sdk/docs/support/faq.md

 With enough persistence you should be able to get your Pack verified.
 The process may take a week or more to complete, so plan accordingly.

-## Can you add my company's icon as an option in Coda?

-Building a template or demo document is an important part of creating a Pack, as it shows users how to apply you Pack to real problems.
-Many Pack makers wish to use their company's branding on that document for visual consistency.

-Coda supports both document- and page-level icons, from a library we source from an external provider.
-While some this library includes the icons for some popular brands, it's not comprehensive and your brand may not be present.
-At the moment we don't have a process for adding new icons to the library, nor do we support using custom icons within a document.
-This is something we hope to address in the future, but for the time being we recommend using a generic icon.

 ## Can formulas return dynamic schemas?

 No, unfortunately they can't.
 While [dynamic sync tables][dynamic_sync_tables] can flex their schema based upon the specific data source being connected to, this option isn't available for formulas.
 The schema for a formula must be declared statically, and there is no equivalent `getSchema()` function that formulas can provide.